Frank Watene: Early years

 Watene started his career with the Otahuhu Leopards in the Auckland Rugby League competition, before being signed by the new Auckland Warriors club in 1994.
 He made his first grade début in 1998.
 Watene toured with the New Zealand Māori rugby league team in 1998 and played for them in the 1997 Oceania Cup and against Great Britain in 1999.

 England

-Watene currently plays for Halifax in the second division of English rugby league called the Championship.
-Is of Tongan and New Zealand Māori descent 'Frank the Tank' signed for Halifax at the start of the 2007 rugby league season after playing for Dewsbury Rams in 2006 and helping them to win their National League two promotion.
+Watene last played for Halifax in the second division of English rugby league called the RFL Championship.

+Of Tongan and New Zealand Māori descent, 'Frank the Tank' signed for Halifax at the start of the 2007 rugby league season after playing for Dewsbury Rams in 2006 and helping them to win their National League two promotion.
 Watene was named in the dream team after an impressive year.
 Watene's usual position is Prop Forward however due to his sheer size Watene usually starts off the matches on the substitutes bench and will come onto the field of play later in the match, when his team need a boost of energy which he provides in the form of strong running.

 In September 2007 Frank signed a one-year extension to his current Halifax contract, after a highly impressive season.